FudaWiki/fudawiki-files/hanafuda/games/musashino-bana.md

 If a player used the Rainman or Lightning card as per the Storm Rule, if an opponent then captures the ![Icon for month 1](/hanafuda/icons/monthicon_1.png =20x)Crane, then the effects of the Rainman or Lightning card are invalidated.

 ## Scoring
-If a player forms an Insta-Win Dekiyaku, the round stops immediately, and the player wins.
-The loser(s) must pay the winner 8 points.
+If a player or team forms an Insta-Win Dekiyaku, the round stops immediately, and the player/team wins.
+The losing players/team must pay the winning player/team 8 points.

 > This amount is only assumed; it is not mentioned in the book how many points an Insta-Win Dekiyaku is worth.
 {.is-warning}

-Otherwise, all players check for all Dekiyaku they formed, and calculate the total Dekiyaku points they have obtained.
+Otherwise, all players/teams check for all Dekiyaku they formed, and calculate the total Dekiyaku points they have obtained.

-The player with the **most Dekiyaku points wins**, and the loser(s) must pay the winner the **difference of their score to the winner**.
+The player/team with the **most Dekiyaku points wins**, and the losing players/team must pay the winning player/team the **difference of their score to the winning player/team**.

 # Dekiyaku
 Dekiyaku in this game are classified by their value and composition.